 Two years ago, Leucorrhinia albifrons was considered extinct in the Netherlands, and the same was true for Leucorrhinia caudalis a little earlier.
-Both species are now back and we have a total of five types of Whitefaces in the Netherlands.
+Both species are now back and we have a total of five species of Whitefaces in the Netherlands.

 In 2009 a new species came to the Netherlands: Leucorrhinia caudalis.
 The species was found in the Netherlands until 1970, but then disappeared.
 Ten years ago, however, the species was seen in the Wieden-Weerribben National Park.